dmvass/elasticsearch-partition/README.md

 as well(`year`, `month` or `day` frequencies), depending on your needs.
 Using index templates, you can easily manage settings and mappings for any index created with a name starting with e.g. `logstash-*`.

-When the day is over, nothing new will be written to its corresponding index.
-Such indexes can be fully optimized to be as compact as possible, and possibly moved somewhere for archiving purposes.
-When the data becomes too old to be of interest, the data can easily be deleted by deleting the entire index for the obsolete time ranges.

-Searches can be run on just the relevant indexes for a selected time span.
-If you are searching for something that happened on `2018-01-01`, there's no point in searching any other index than that for `2018-01-01`.

-Using this technique and `elasticsear-partition` module you can easy implemet `Range Partitionnig` approach for your Elasticsearch queries.
-Some of this examples we will consider below.

 ## Installation
 Install the elasticsearch partition package with pip: